Braves, Dodgers set for just 2nd NLCS Game 7 in 15 seasons

 The Braves are trying to get back to the World Series for the first time since 1999, while the Dodgers are in their majors-leading seventh LCS since 2008 but still looking for their first championship in 32 years.

-“I think it’s the same situation as a Game 2, Game 3, Game 4, Game 1,” Gonsolin, the 26-year-old right-hander, said in a dispassionate monotone.
+“I think it’s the same situation as a Game 2, Game 3, Game 4, Game 1,” Gonsolin, the 26-year-old right-hander, said in a dispassionate monotone hours before the Dodgers’ win.
 “It’s all the same to me.
 Just got to go out there and throw my game.”

 It’s the first postseason for both, with Anderson probably feeling a little bit more weight of history.